(A) Authority for inspections and investigations.

+A) Authority for inspections and investigations.**

 (2) The superintendent shall conduct all requested or required inspections within a reasonable amount of time following receipt of the request or the notification.

 (B) The superintendent shall determine which Ohio risk reduction standards apply in conducting inspections and investigations.

 (C) Conduct of inspections and investigations.

-(1) The superintendent shall inspect and investigate any plant, facility, establishment, construction site, area, workplace, or environment where work is being performed by a public employee of a public employer, and all pertinent conditions, structures, machines, apparatus, devices, equipment, and materials therein.
+(1) The superintendent shall enter without delay to inspect and investigate any plant, facility, establishment, construction site, area, workplace, or environment where work is being performed by a public employee of a public employer, and all pertinent conditions, structures, machines, apparatus, devices, equipment, and materials therein.

 (2) Inspections shall take place at such times and in such places as the superintendent may direct.